seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-Today I caught myself thinking that there are so many cool ideas I want to try implementing but at the same time there is already a lot of technical debt that should really be solved now.
+Today I caught myself thinking that there are so many cool ideas I want to try out but already a ton of technical debt I probably should deal with first.

-At the very least I want to finish the mechanics right now to move on to perception.
+At the very least, I really want to finish the mechanics right now so I can move on to perception.

--   redo the steering wheel
+-   redo the steering
--   strengthen the second floor (cut an acrylic plate with a laser and reassemble it on the new platform)
+-   reinforce the second floor (laser cut an acrylic plate and rebuild on a new platform)
 -   change the rear motors or raise the axles a bit and buy bigger wheels
--   adjust the acceleration or distribute the weight better (right now the rabbit jumps a bit when accelerating sharply)
+-   tweak the acceleration or distribute the weight better (right now the rabbit jumps a bit when accelerating hard)

 ---